RomLab/system-for-underfloor-heating-v2.0/README.md

 </p>

 #### 1-Wire bus
-The 1-Wire bus is implemented via UTP cable category 5e.
+The 1-Wire bus is implemented via a UTP cable category 5e.

 <p align="center">
 <img src="diagrams/drawio/png/cutout-of-1-wire-bus.png" width="250px" alt="The cutout from the picture 4 – location of merge 1-Wire bus by the HWT.">
 </p>
 <p align="center">
-Picture 10: The cutout from the picture 4 – location of merge 1-Wire bus by the HWT.
+Picture 10: The cutout from the picture 4 – location of a merge 1-Wire bus by the HWT.
 </p>

-In the picture 10 is cutout of part from all drawing (the picture 4) for merge 1-Wire bus by HWT.
-In the picture 11 is a PCB for temperature sensor by HWT.
+In the picture 10 is a cutout of part of the entire drawing (the picture 4) for merge 1-Wire bus by HWT.
+In the picture 11 is a PCB for a temperature sensor by HWT.
 In the picutre 4.6b is a top part PCB which is located in an installation box.
 There are 6 position for fastening via a terminal block for temperature sensors.
-There are 3 temperature sensors connect for obtain the temperature from the top, middle and bottom part HWT.
-The location of sensor is given manufacture of tank and sensors are inserted to cavity.
-The 1-Wire bus is implemented with a UTP cable category 5e.
-The pin 4 is Data, pin 5 is GND and 3 pin is supply voltage.
-To obtain the temperature is sensor DS18B20 in the package TO-92 which is connected on the UTP cable and covered plastic material and covered with a shrink protective tube.
-In the picture 12 are marked places with location of temperature sensors.
+There are 3 temperature sensors connected to obtain the temperature from the top, middle and bottom part of the HWT.
+The location of the sensor is given by the manufacturer of the tank and sensors are inserted into a cavity.
+The 1-Wire bus is implemented with a UTP cable of category 5e.
+Pin 4 is Data, pin 5 is GND and 3 pin is supply voltage.
+To obtain the temperature is sensor DS18B20 in the package TO-92 which is connected to the UTP cable and covered with plastic material and a shrink protective tube.
+In the picture 12 are marked location with temperature sensors.

 <p align="center">
 <img src="/pictures-of-final-products/1-wire/hub-1-wire.jpg" width="250px" alt="The merge of 1-Wire bus by the HWT.">
 </p>
 <p align="center">
-Picture 11: The merge of 1-Wire bus by the HWT.
+Picture 11: The merge of the 1-Wire bus by the HWT.
 </p>

 <p align="center">